yangshutingg/dse4231/README.md

 ### Objectives:

 1. Compare the performance of models (IPW, DML, DR, CF) with OLS causal mediation model.
-2. Identify total, direct and indirect treatment effects of the Job Corps program for males and females.
+2. Identify total, direct and indirect treatment effects of the Job Corps program for males and females respectively.

 ---